HabitatFramework/UserGuide/menus/menus.rst

 Sets ArcGIS or MapInfo as the active window but does not alter its size.

-.. |zoom| image:: ../images/icons/ZoomSelection.png
+.. |zoom| image:: ../icons/ZoomSelection.png
 	:height: 16px
 	:width: 16px

 |zoom| Zoom to selection
 ---------------------------

-Zooms to the current database selection in the GIS window.
+Zooms to the currently selected features in the active GIS layer.

 .. caution::
-	This process may take a long time depending upon the layer size, the number of selected records and their geographical distribution.
+	This process may take a long time depending upon the number of currently selected features, the GIS layer size and their geographical distribution.

 .. raw:: latex